Impact on co-ops

 Gaps in government support

-We are extremely concerned for the 17 per cent of co-ops that list ineligibility for any government grant as a major challenge to their survival.
+We concerned for the 17 per cent of co-ops that list ineligibility for any government grant as a major challenge to their survival.
 We are also concerned for more than half of UK’s 7,215 co-ops, which may be surviving now but will need better-tailored support in the months to come.
 We particularly share the concerns of the wider social enterprise and business communities that the Coronavirus Business Interruption Loan Scheme (CBILS) is not meeting needs.

 If government wants to ‘level-up’ the UK and reduce environmental harms in the years ahead – or in the words or the United Nations to ‘build back better’ - it needs to do more to limit the loss co-ops, mutuals and social enterprises during this pandemic.